kubewarden/docs/src/operator-manual/monitor-mode/01-intro.md

-It's important to take this into account, given that when a mutating policy is in `monitor` mode, subsequent policies will evaluate a *slightly* different resource than they will once the mutating policy is in `protect` mode, given that the mutation that it produces has not happened due to the mode being in `monitor` mode.
+It's important to take this into account, given that when a mutating policy is in `monitor` mode, subsequent policies will evaluate a *slightly* different resource than they would have once the mutating policy is in `protect` mode, given that the mutation that it produces has not happened due to the mode being in `monitor` mode.